tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 This specification defines the DTLS 1.2 record layer format and
 {{I-D.ietf-tls-dtls13}} specifies how to carry the CID in DTLS 1.3.

-In order to allow a receiver to determine whether a record has CID or not, connections which have negotiated this extension use a distinguished record type tls12_cid(25).
+To allow a receiver to determine whether a record has a CID or not, connections which have negotiated this extension use a distinguished record type tls12_cid(25).
 Use of this content type has the following three implications: